U.S. flight rules on China visits will pose new airline challenges

 WASHINGTON (Reuters) - The U.S. Department of Homeland Security (DHS) issued rules on Sunday to implement new restrictions on Americans who have recently visited China to address the threat of the coronavirus.

 Airline officials said Sunday the new rules will mean they must now ask all U.S.-bound passengers if they have visited mainland China.
-Airlines may need to scrutinize passports of travelers, and warned the new rules could require passengers to arrive even earlier for U.S.-bound flights.
+Airlines are expected to scrutinize passports of travelers, and warned the new rules could require passengers to arrive even earlier for U.S.-bound flights.

+American Airlines Inc said Sunday it encouraged U.S.-bound passengers “to arrive at the airport three hours early as we expect this additional screening will lengthen the normal check-in process.”

 The United States said Friday that for flights departing after 5 p.m.
 EST Sunday, it will bar entry to nearly all foreign visitors who have been in China within the last two weeks.

-The Trump administration is limiting flights from China and for Americans who have visited China within the last 14 days to seven major U.S. airports for enhanced screening: New York’s JFK, Chicago’s O’Hare, San Francisco, Seattle-Tacoma, Honolulu, Los Angeles and Atlanta.
+The Trump administration is limiting flights from China and for Americans who have visited China within the last 14 days to eight major U.S. airports for enhanced screening: New York’s JFK, Chicago’s O’Hare, San Francisco, Seattle-Tacoma, Honolulu, Los Angeles, Atlanta and Dulles in Washington, DC.

+Three more airports - Newark, Dallas/Fort Worth and Detroit - would be added on Monday, DHS announced on Sunday.

 The new rules do not impact cargo-only flights, DHS said.

-American Airlines Group Inc temporarily halted all flights to mainland China on Friday, while Delta Air Lines said Saturday its last flight from China would arrive Sunday before resuming flights in May.
-United Airlines is scheduled to continue flights through Wednesday before halting flights through March 27.
+American Airlines temporarily halted all flights to mainland China on Friday, while Delta Air Lines said Sunday its last flight had departed China before it planned resumption of flights in May.
+United Airlines is scheduled to continue China flights through Wednesday before halting flights through March 27.

 Airlines must ensure foreign visitors arriving in the United States have not visited China within the last two weeks and Americans who traveled within the last 14 days to China are flying to one of the seven designated airports.